Artist Credit: Kenta Miyakawa

 Awards & Prizes — Student Competition

-Student Award of Excellence
+Henry Sorenson Student Award

 For the most outstanding student illustration.

-Student Awards of Merit
+Student Juror Awards

 • Juror’s Certificate of Merit